-In 2018/2019, the travel peak is expected to take place between December 29 and 31 (especially December 30) with people leaving the big cities, and between January 2 and 6 in the opposite direction.
+In 2019/2020, the travel peak is expected to take place between December 28 and 31 (especially on December 28-29) with people leaving the big cities, and between January 2 and 5 (especially January 4-5) in the opposite direction.

 Many tourist attractions, stores, restaurants, banks and ATMs are closed on one or more days between December 29 and January 4, limiting your sightseeing, shopping and dining choices, especially on January 1.

 Museums are typically closed for multiple days over the holiday season.
 No nationwide pattern can be recognized for gardens and castles, some of which close on multiple days, others on a single day and others not at all.
 Temples and shrines naturally do not close over New Year.